py-study-group/challenges/September/challenges4.md

 NamedPipe should have three methods: read(), write() and close.
 Both client.py and server.py should use NamedPipe for communication.

-## Use pyaudio to generate and play a few tones of your favorite song
+## 3) Use pyaudio to generate and play a few tones of your favourite song

 Each music note has a frequency.
 You can look up frequencies you need on Wikipedia: